-It hasn’t even been 40 years since a group of Iranian students from an organization called “Muslim Student Followers of the Imam’s Line,” possibly with the pre-approval of Ayatollah Ruhollah Khomeini, stormed the American embassy in Tehran and took 66 US citizens hostage.
-Thirteen of them would be released within three weeks, and another was let go in July 1980 after he’d fallen quite ill, but 52 hostages remained in the custody of those student-militant-hostage takers for 444 days, only being freed in January 1981.
+It was on November 4, 1979, that a group of Iranian students from an organization called “Muslim Student Followers of the Imam’s Line,” possibly with the pre-approval of Ayatollah Ruhollah Khomeini, stormed the American embassy in Tehran and took 66 US citizens hostage.
+Thirteen of them would be released within three weeks, and another was let go in July 1980 after he’d fallen quite ill.
+But 52 hostages remained in the custody of those student-militant-hostage takers for 444 days, only being freed in January 1981.
 It’s hard to make a lot of sweeping pronouncements about the importance of any particular event so soon after it happened, at least in a general world historical sense.
 But this is an event that shaped the course of the Iranian revolution, impacted a US presidential race, helped cause a major Middle Eastern war, and has influenced US-Iran relations ever since.
 It even launched Ted Koppel’s career.

 When it took place, the Islamic Revolution wasn’t necessarily “Islamic,” at least not in the way we understand that term in hindsight.
 We don’t tend to look back at pre-revolution Iran here in America, but you have to understand that, by 1979, hatred of Mohammad Reza Shah Pahlavi was pretty broad-based.
 It certainly wasn’t confined to the religious establishment.
 In the decades following the 1953 coup that ousted the Mossadegh government and removed the popular/democratic limits on the Shah’s authority, he’d run the country in an increasingly autocratic, paranoid fashion.

 The shah was hated for his extravagance (crowning himself “emperor” in 1967, for example), his disdain for Islamic tradition (he heavily emphasized Iran’s pre-Islamic Persian history), his corruption (he was worth an estimated $1 billion at the time of his exile, and his family had pilfered far more than that), his political repression (eliminating political parties in 1975), and, above all, his brutal SAVAK secret police.
+And also because he was kind of a lousy ruler.
 His attempts at “reform” (Westernizing, breaking the power of large landowners) failed to benefit the lower classes in Iranian society, and so they just wound up alienating everybody instead.
 Iran’s oil revenues skyrocketed in the early 1970s, but the benefits accrued to the very top of society, which then created an inflationary trend that dramatically increased the cost of living for everybody else.
 He made enemies of secular moderates, traditionalists, leftists, and Islamists of all stripes.

 Let me digress for a couple of paragraphs here.
 Given the widespread Iranian revulsion toward the Shah, you might have found a lot of sympathy from many corners of Iranian society for the stated motivation of the students who seized the embassy, which was to force the United States to send the Shah back to Iran to stand trial.
 Anti-American sentiment was high, owing to the CIA’s role in the 1953 coup and America’s continued support of the Shah despite all of his serious misdeeds.
 Yes, there were plenty of people involved in the revolution who wanted to maintain friendly ties with the US and the West because they felt that would be better for Iran, but even many of them probably harbored some resentment toward America.
 Seeing the exiled Shah wind up in the US would have just exacerbated those anti-American feelings.